 For the past 6 years, I've been doing at-home workouts and I must admit that some days it is truly hard to get and stay motivated to workout in your own home.
 I realized it only gets harder in the colder months because all I want to do is curl up on the couch with a warm blanket and some hot tea or coffee.

-Over the years it’s much easier to keep and stick to the workout routine and it’s all about just getting the motivation and willpower to just put on my workout clothes, chug my pre-workout, and get it done.
-But here’s a few ways that, over the years, I’ve found to help get motivated for at-home workouts…
+Over time it's much easier to keep and stick to the workout routine but in the beginning it's all about just getting the motivation and willpower to just put on my workout clothes, chug my pre-workout, and get it done.
+But here's a few ways that I've found to help get motivated for at-home workouts…

 Don't clean up: